 in his debut as a Bronco, Gordon produced a total of 76.3 yards per game and scored 10 times.
-If the Broncos allow Phillip Lindsay to slip to free agency, Gordon’s stock for 2021 gets a boost.
+With Phillip Lindsay slipping to free agency, Gordon’s stock for 2021 gets a boost.

 Gibson panned out better than expected as a rookie, after having a handful of big games to reward his fantasy owners with.
 Look for him to improve on his average 76.2 total yards he produced per game as he continues to find his groove in Washington.